Paris Métro Line 3bis: Route

 The line begins at the Gambetta terminus with its two tracks joined by a central platform.
-The line follows the avenue Gambetta in a north-easterly direction, following a nearly straight route to pass through the two deep stations of Pelleport and Saint-Fargeau, before reaching its terminus at Porte des Lilas.
+The line follows the avenue Gambetta in a north-east axis, following a nearly straight route to pass through the two deep stations of Pelleport and Saint-Fargeau, before reaching its terminus at Porte des Lilas.

 The line ends with a turnaround loop, with one of the two tracks allowing for trains to be transferred to the voie navette.

 List of stations

-Along with line 7bis, line 3bis was until 2009 the only line to not have been equipped with SIEL (Paris Métro)|SIEL, a system that provides the waiting time until the arrival of the next two trains.
-At the end of 2009 and beginning of 2010, the two bis lines were equipped with this system; on these lines, however, the system provides only the waiting time for the next incoming train (as opposed to the times for the next two incoming trains).
+Until 2009, line 3bis and line 7bis were the only lines to not have been equipped with SIEL (Paris Métro)|SIEL, a system that provides passengers the waiting time until the next two trains.
+At the end of 2009 and beginning of 2010, the two bis lines were equipped with this system.
+On these lines however, the system provides only the waiting time for the next incoming train (as opposed to the times for the next two incoming trains on the main lines, or four in the case of lines 7 and 13 in the direction of the branches).
 The installation of this system in the two bis lines completed the system's deployment along Paris' transportation network.

-Line 3bis contains the following stations, beginning with its southern terminus (connections with other lines are indicated by the presence of the connecting line's number):

-(Stations in bold serve as the departure or terminus of the line)

 Themed or otherwise unique stations

-The stations on the line contain platforms measuring 75 m in length, accessible by trains containing up to five cars.
-The line was constructed at a considerable depth below the surface, with the platforms at Pelleport, Saint-Fargeau, and Porte des Lilas lying between 19 m and 25 m below the surface; these stations are accessible only by elevators.
+The stations on the line contain platforms measuring 75 m in length, and can accommodate five car trains like the main line 3 it once was part of.
+The line was constructed at a considerable depth below the surface, with the platforms at Pelleport, Saint-Fargeau, and Porte des Lilas lying between 19 m and 25 m below the surface, and only accessible by elevators.
 The architect Charles Plumet was charged with designing the outside entrances to the Pelleport, Saint-Fargeau, and Porte des Lilas stations.

 Taking into consideration criticism of stations along other lines that required passengers to first descend to an area where tickets could be purchased, and then further descend to the platforms, Plumet designed the stations such that the elevators are accessible directly from the surface.
 The three stations are made of reinforced concrete and ciment de Grenoble; they are decorated with ceramics made by Gentil & Bourdet.
 The contractors of the station were Pinton and Nion Lacroix.